 - Maximum emphasis.
-Sales have increased across Canada because of the latest promotional efforts in our largest and most successful market. - Medium emphasis.
-Because of the latest promotional efforts in our largest and most successful market, sales have increased across Canada. - Minimum emphasis.
-Canada, which has experienced a sales increase, is our largest and most successful market.
+Sales have increased across the United States because of our latest promotion efforts in our largest and most successful market. - Medium emphasis.
+Because of our latest promotion efforts in our largest and most successful market, sales have increased across the United States. - Minimum emphasis.
+The United States, which has experienced a sales increase, is our largest and most successful market.